gionatan-lombardi/tabs-manager-light/README.md

   panelOpenClass: 'open-panel'
 });
 ```
 That's all!
-Show, hide and styles will'be managed via css.
+Show, hide and styles will all be managed with css.

 **Have fun.**